 Besides the architecture and the history, Argyroupoli is full of wonderful nature.
 Abundant springs feed fountains and wells and waterfalls and nourish many mighty plain trees.
 There is a great sense of freshness in the air, and the soothing sound of flowing water.
 And also miraculous water – in a chapel called “Agia Dynami” (Holy Power), there is a cave in which sacred water flows.
 Another famous sacred sight here is the Church of the Five Virgins.
 These five Virgins were known for their great works, and were martyred.
 It is now a place of pilgrimage, and there is a celebration in their honor each year.

-One way to enjoy this blush area of Argyroupoli near the springs is to eat at one of the many traditional tavernas – the springs also feed trout farms, and you can enjoy fresh fish under the cool shade of the plane trees.
+One way to enjoy this blush area of Argyroupoli near the springs is to eat at one of the many traditional tavernas – the springs also feed trout farms, and you can enjoy fresh fish under the cool shade of the plain trees.

 Great Beaches around Argyroupolis